leangjia/blender_docs/manual/modeling/meshes/selecting/introduction.rst

    Less :kbd:`Ctrl-NumpadMinus`
       Contracts the selection from the adjacent elements of the selection type.
    Next Active :kbd:`Shift-Ctrl-NumpadPlus`
-      This uses selection history to select the next vertex/edge/face based on surrounding topology.
+      This uses selection history to select the next vertex, edge, or face based on surrounding topology.
    Previous Active :kbd:`Shift-Ctrl-NumpadMinus`
       Select previous just removes the last selected element.